 It’s hard to believe another month has passed; January was such a busy month.
-We had an especially fun week celebrating our wonderful Catholics schools.
+We had a fun week celebrating our wonderful Catholic schools.
 It really was an exciting and busy week.
-As you know we also just celebrated our 100th day of school, we are all 100 days smarter but we still have about 66 more to go.
-We have a lot of learning yet to accomplish before the end of our year.
+As you know we also just celebrated our 100th day of school, we are all 100 days smarter but we still have about 65 more days to go so we have a lot of learning yet to accomplish before the end of our year.

 Our February book report is included with this letter.
 The book report is due at the end of this month.
 Keep in mind February is a short month so it might not be a bad idea to get started early.
 Just like our January book reports; your child can select any book they would like that is at his/her reading level.
-There are still a few January book reports that have not been turned in.
+There are still several January book reports that have not been turned in.
 If your child has not yet turned this in please do so as soon as possible.
-If you are missing your January book report I do have extra copies at school, just let me know if your child needs one.

-I have included your child’s MAP testing results with this letter.
-I was pleased with the overall results of the tests.
-Your children have definitely grown a lot since this fall.
-Many of our first graders, including those in Mrs. Lentner’s class, could use continued reading and basic math fact practice.
-Both of these skills are very easy to work on at home.
-The oral readings Mrs. Lentner and I use to test your child’s fluency come from our shorter take home stories.
-We go through these stories at school but they should also read these at home.
-Many children are still really struggling with these readings, so I think extra practice at home would be very helpful for your child.
-If your child is still struggling with their oral reading you can read the story to them but make sure they follow along as you read.
-The next step you could try is to read the story orally together, after this you could read a whole page and have your child reread the selection after you.
-Finally, your child is ready to read on his/her own.
+In this week’s Friday Folder you will find your child’s MAP test results as well as a recent oral reading sample.
+Many children are still really struggling with their reading, so I think extra practice at home would be very helpful.
+If your child is struggling with their oral reading you can read the short stories that are sent home to your child but make sure they follow along as you read.
+You could also read the story orally together, after this you could read a whole page and have your child reread the selection right after you.
+Your child is ready to read on their own when they only need a few corrections as they are reading.
 At the beginning stages of reading it is important that your child hears fluent reading, so your modeling is very important.
-Proficiency with basic math facts will also be extremely helpful as our math skills get more complex.
-I have seen first hand what a difference working on these basic skills in reading and math at home can make on a child’s academic success.
+Reading a variety of books with your child every day will also make a huge impact on your child’s reading success.
+Proficiency with basic math facts will be extremely helpful as our math skills get more complex.
+Simply playing games with your child can help with many math and reading skills.
+I have seen first hand what a difference working on these basics at home can make on a child’s academic success.
 Practice definitely makes for great improvements.

 It looks as if February will be another busy month for us.
-It is also a short month so I anticipate it will really fly by, just like all the others have so far.
+It is also a short month so I anticipate it will really fly by.
 Please feel free to contact me with any questions or concerns.